CaiJimmy/stack-docs/docs/configuration/cache-resources.md

 To accelerate the build process, you can cache the `resources` folder under your Hugo site folder.

-The official Hugo documentation recomends to include the `resources` folder in version control system: [Image Processing Performance Consideration](https://gohugo.io/content-management/image-processing/#image-processing-performance-consideration)
+The official Hugo documentation recommends to include the `resources` folder in version control system: [Image Processing Performance Consideration](https://gohugo.io/content-management/image-processing/#image-processing-performance-consideration)

 Or, if you are using services like Netlify, there are probably plugins that allows you to cache a specific folder.